 The personalized sales approach of the modern investment industry has helped fuel recent growth in mutual funds, but investors mainly flock to them because of their versatility.
 Mutual funds pool assets and let you invest in different industries and different types of stocks and bonds with the help of investment professionals.
 These funds have multiple functions, such as saving you time and money, as well precisely tailoring your portfolio to reach your financial objectives.
 Pooling your funds with other investors can also grant you access to blue-chip stocks and expensive investments you couldn't afford on your own.

-When you invest in a mutual fund, you receive professional money managers and their research team.
-Spectacular returns aren't guaranteed just because the fund is run by a professional, but you do know your funds are managed by an experienced crew who understand the financial markets.
+When you invest in a mutual fund, you benefit from professional money managers and their research team.
+Spectacular returns aren't guaranteed just because professionals run the fund, but you do know your funds lie in the hands of an experienced crew who understand the financial markets.
 This means you don't have to spend a lot of time researching stocks yourself, as you would if you were investing in individual stocks.